PaulMougel/msgr2/src/back/README.md

 - `subscribe({login}, {title, xmlUrl})` will add a subscription for a user
 - `unsubscribe({login}, {xmlUrl})` will remove a subscription for a user
 - `updateUser({…})` will update the user in the database and resolve to the updated user
+- `addReadstate({login}, {xmlUrl}, {guid}, true/false)`, will add a readstate document that stores the state of an article (read/unread) for one user.
+For map/reduce convenience we also need to store the feed url.

 ### Feed management